Supply Chain Operations Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for supply chain operations roles in New Mexico?

-The H-1B is the most common visa category for supply chain operations roles, typically covering positions such as supply chain analyst, logistics engineer, or procurement specialist where a relevant bachelor's degree in supply chain management, industrial engineering, or operations is required.
+The H-1B visa is the most common visa category for supply chain operations roles, typically covering positions such as supply chain analyst, logistics engineer, or procurement specialist where a relevant bachelor's degree in supply chain management, industrial engineering, or operations is required.
 Some defense contractors also support TN visas for Canadian and Mexican nationals in qualifying engineering and management roles under the USMCA agreement.

 Which cities in New Mexico have the most supply chain operations sponsorship jobs?